diakt/diakt/README.md

 ## Hello.

-I'm Gavin.
 Previously math at Columbia, SWE at Machina Cognita, FDE at Palantir.
 Current interests include numerical computation, simulation, and trying not to go to grad school.

 <!--